Translate

 Unrelated to the gauntlet, Hoffman set up--SURPRISE--another trap to distract police in order for him to sneak into the police station and finally kill Jill.
 The residual detectives and police are all killed too, for the lulz, and no one is left alive who knows that Hoffman is the last accomplice...or so we are led to believe.
 Shocking no one at this point, Dr. Gordon shows up at the last second to abduct Hoffman.
 Dr. Gordon has help which, allegedly, are the two goofballs from the first trap.
 I guess we could conclude that Jigsaw's method was working and that others wanted to help but come on, son.
 Regardless, Dr. Gordon takes Hoffman to the classic bathroom trap we keep coming back to throughout the series.
 Chaining Hoffman up, Dr. Gordon takes the saw away so that Hoffman is left to rot.
 The film ends with the final "game over" as Hoffman is left in the dark.
 This would have felt infinitely more satisfying if we didn't know Dr. Gordon was coming.
 Plus, the notion that Dr. Gordon was working with Jigsaw yet went back to his regular job is utterly preposterous!
 I can handle a lot of bullshit, but I can't believe that Jigsaw had Hoffman, Amanda, Jill, and Dr. Gordon all as his accomplices!
 Come the fuck on!

 I'm rating this the same as part 1, but I think this entry is just a tad better.
 The fake survivor was a great idea, Dr. Gordon's reveal was still fun despite the squandering, the various cameos were cool, and I can appreciate the "all in" mentality.
-However, this nowhere near as satisfying of a conclusion as part 3 would have been, the idiocy in the plot is truly astounding, and the traps come off as background noise when they should have been pivotal to the story.
+However, this was nowhere near as satisfying of a conclusion as part 3 would have been, the idiocy in the plot is truly astounding, and the traps come off as background noise when they should have been pivotal to the story.
 But is this truly the end?
 There are still a few things left unresolved and Hoffman is still alive.
 The producers have talked about making another one or even a reboot so I guess we will just have to wait and see.
 In the meantime...GAME OVER!

 Notable Moment: When we see the survivor group.
 It was a cool way to bring back old characters, but they certainly didn't capitalize on the idea either.